- Assuming you don’t qualify if you haven’t worked long enough

 Assuming you don't qualify if you haven't worked long enough

 Earning 40 credits by paying payroll taxes at work — about 10 years’ work — ensures that you won’t have to pay premiums for Part A services (mainly hospital insurance) when you join Medicare.
-But you don’t need any work credits to qualify for Part B (doctors’ services, outpatient care, medical equipment) and Part D (prescription drugs), provided that you’re 65 or older, and a U.S. citizen or a legal resident who’s lived in the United States for at least five years.
+But you don’t need any work credits to qualify for Part B (doctors’ services, outpatient care, medical equipment) and Part D (prescription drugs), provided that you’re 65 or older, or have a disability, and a U.S. citizen or a legal resident who’s lived in the United States for at least five years.
 You may also qualify for Part A benefits on your spouse’s work record, or you can pay premiums for them.
 If you wait to sign up until you’ve earned 40 credits, you may end up paying permanent late penalties.

 Failing to enroll in Part B when you should